Gravitational waves from conformal symmetry breaking: Phase transition and resulting gravitational waves in SU(2)cSM

 \subsection{Gravitational wave signal}

 Knowing the bubble profiles we are able to compute the parameters needed to find the GW spectra.
-As should be clear from table~\ref{tab:benchmark}, typically the transition proceeds after large supercooling, the latent heat release is significant and the transition proceeds fast (large $\beta/H_*)$.
-As explained before, in the considered case the main source of gravitational waves are the sound waves in the plasma.
-Since we found large super-cooling we expect a very strong transition and hence strong GW signal.
+As should be clear from table~\ref{tab:benchmark}, typically the transition proceeds after large supercooling, the latent heat release is significant and the transition proceeds fast (large $\beta/H_*)$ , thus we expect a very strong transition and hence strong GW signal.
 The actual results for the benchmark points that we analysed are presented in figure~\ref{fig:GW}, together with the LISA sensitivity curves corresponding to different configurations~\cite{Caprini:2015}.
 Indeed the GW signals predicted are extremely strong, which makes the SU(2)cSM an interesting model from the point of view of future GW astronomy.
 The model will be clearly testable in the GW experiments.